onap/vnfrqts-requirements/docs/Chapter8.rst

 R-41994: The VNF **MUST**, if not using the NCSP’s IDAM API, comply with "No Self-Signed Certificates" policy.
 Self-signed certificates must be used for encryption only, using specified and approved encryption protocols such as LS 1.1 or higher or equivalent security protocols such as IPSec, AES.

+R-38474: The VNF **MUST** have a corresponding environment file for a Base Module.

+R-81725: The VNF **MUST** have a corresponding environment file for an Incremental Module.

-R-nnnnn: The VNF MUST have a corresponding environment file for a Cinder Volume Module.
+R-53433: The VNF **MUST** have a corresponding environment file for a Cinder Volume Module.

 R-84160: The VNF **MUST** have security logging for VNFs and their OSs be active from initialization.
 Audit logging includes automatic routines to maintain activity records and cleanup programs to ensure the integrity of the audit/logging systems.